mzattera/v4j/docs/005/index.md

 It can be argued that these are indeed repetitions of the same character but, if this is the case, as these sequences appear always in same slots, what it is relevant here would be the number of repetitions.
-In other words, as it happens for Roman numerals the sequence VI must not be understood as a 2-character word, rather as the number 6.
+In other words, as it happens for Roman numerals the sequence "III" must not be understood as a 3-character word, rather as the number 3.

 In addition, it should be noted that several characters in the Latin script might appear as repetitions of the same character, when written by hand; for example "m" looks like "nn", "w" can be read as "uu", but these are single characters.

-Based on the above, I assume each sequence of 'e' and 'i' is probably a character in itself (or anyway a single "unit", like in Italian where, even if "q" and "u" are distinct letters, "q" appears only in "qu-").
+Based on the above, I assume each sequence of 'e' and 'i' is probably a character in itself (or anyway a single "logical unit", like in Italian where, even if "q" and "u" are distinct letters, "q" appears only in "qu-").

 ## The Slot Alphabet